niccokunzmann/memory.quelltext.eu/README.md

     git remote add upstream https://github.com/niccokunzmann/memory.quelltext.eu
     ```

-Now, you are set and you change change the source code and give the changes to others.
+Now, you are set and you can change the source code and give the changes to others.

 ### Example Contribution